Buckle up: The Fed is about to get tough on inflation - KTVZ

 “The Fed should have taken the opportunity to raise rates earlier.
 There is only so much they can do now, it’s almost already too late,” said Johan Grahn, vice president and head of ETFs at AllianzIM.
 “But they have to get ahead of this, and unfortunately the recipe for that is to move more aggressively with rate hikes.”

-Traders are now pricing in a more than 90% likelihood of a half-point hike at the Fed’s May meeting, according to the widely watched federal funds futures trading on the CME, and a nearly 50% chance of another 50 basis point increase in June.
+Traders are now pricing in a nearly 100% likelihood of a half-point hike at the Fed’s May meeting, according to the widely watched federal funds futures trading on the CME, and a more than 25% chance of another 50 basis point increase in June.

-Investors also are pricing in a nearly 50% possibility that the Fed will lift rates by three-quarters of a percentage point in June.
+Investors also are pricing in a more than 70% possibility that the Fed will lift rates by three-quarters of a percentage point in June.
 That would leave the Fed’s key short term rate at 1.5%, a dramatic rise from the beginning of the year, when rates were still near zero.

 It can’t be stressed enough just how unusual it would be for the Fed to raise rates that sharply.
 The last time the central bank boosted rates by a half-point was in May 2000 when Alan Greenspan was Fed chair, just after the dot-com bubble peaked.
 The last three-quarter point hike took place under Greenspan, too, in November 1994.
 (Greenspan retired in 2006.)